pattonsgirl/CEG3120/Projects/Project3/README.md

    - pull and run your DockerHub image in detached mode bound to host port 80 and container port 80.
 Use the appropriate flag to have the container restart automatically if the system is rebooted / if the docker service has an outage.
         - [Detached mode - Docker Docs](https://docs.docker.com/reference/cli/docker/container/run/#detach)
         - [Start containers automatically - Docker Docs](https://docs.docker.com/engine/containers/start-containers-automatically/)

+> Why no NACL?
+> A VPC has a default NACL that the subnets are

 **The deliverable for this part is the CloudFormation template in your Project 3 folder.
 Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**